 Coyote Valley is 7,400 acres of lush farmland and vast open space that provides an awe-inspiring landscape to explore.
 It is a crucial water resource for Silicon Valley.
 Its flood plain protects San Jose.
 It is home to wildlife, including endangered species.
 Coyote Valley is critical to the ecosystem of the entire South Bay.
 We must preserve it and encourage growth within existing cities and towns.

-On April 30, the San Jose General Plan Task Force will meet to discuss the future of Coyote Valley and whether or not to allow development there.
+Originally scheduled for April 30, 2020, the San Jose General Plan Task Force has temporarily delayed its meeting to discuss the future of Coyote Valley and whether or not to allow development there.
 While we await a new date, we need you to stand with us, and make it known that we want a climate-smart San Jose!
 We want growth in the right places — away from the vital open space lands of Coyote Valley and within city limits near jobs and services.

 We must protect Coyote Valley from sprawl development because: